jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 | 2  | 477458225118191616 |  skiing   |
 | 3  | 477458225118191616 |  boarding |
 | 4  | 477458225118191616 |  caves    |

+This method relies on having a separate table to store hashtags.

+For example you could have 'hashtags' and 'mentions' tables that are tied to your 'activity' table by the activity ID.
+This design provides for the dynamic and '3-d' nature of JSON objects.

 * Pros: Efficiently models the dynamic nature of JSON objects where there is a variable list of metadata attributes.